-Marit graduated from the MPP program in 2021 and works as the Humanities Specialist for the New Mexico Public Education Department.
+Marit graduated from the MPP program in 2021 and works as a Senior Policy Analyst for the New Mexico Legislative Education Study Committee.
 Marit is from Michigan and her received her Bachelor of Fine Arts in creative writing from the School of the Art Institute of Chicago.
 She also received her secondary teaching license from Santa Fe Community College.
 Marit chose the MPP program because she wanted to become a more effective, data-driven policy analyst and because of her interest in Education policy, specifically, closing the achievement gap and ensuring all students have access to an excellent education.
 Also, because she enjoys telling stories with charts and graphs and crafting public policy narratives.
 For her the most important lesson from the MPP is to always keep the “why” of your work as your focus and commit to representing what the data says honestly.

 Check out Marit's MPP Blog.

 Martha graduated from the MPP in Spring 2020 and works as the Business Intelligence Analyst for Centro Savila.
 She was born and raised in Albuquerque, New Mexico.
 She got her Bachelor of Business Administration with concentrations in Finance and International Management from UNM’s Anderson School of Business.
 Martha has a strong desire to use the education that she was privileged to have to help her community and give back to her state.

 Check out Martha's MPP Blog.